 Like This Post?
 You May Also Like This One Too!

-While you are here be sure to check out my shop “Yarn Mamas” where I design tees, totes and more just for makers and a portion of your sale will be donated to animal rescues!
+While you are here be sure to check out the “Easy Crochet Shop” where you will find yarny tees, totes and more just for makers and a portion of your sale will be donated to animal rescues!
 You get a pretty awesome tee and the pups get some help!
-It’s a win-win!
+It’s a win-win.